franleplant/reform/README.md

 />
 ```

+You could even go further and make it work with Checkboxes and Radios

 ### How to display errors?

 As you've already seen, errors should be stored someplace in the state.
 We've been using
 `this.state.errors`.

-There are several ways of display erorrs, most of these techniques are not `Reform` specific so feel
+There are several ways of display errors, most of these techniques are not `Reform` specific so feel
 free to use your React knowledge the best you can.

 The simplest most verbose way is this one